tmolteno/tart_modules/tart_tools/README.md

 ## NEWS

+* 1.1.2b3 Change API of catalog_url to use lon and lat explicitly
-* Version 1.1.2b1 Fix a missing checksum call if a local file was partially downloaded (tart_download_data).
+* 1.1.2b1 Fix a missing checksum call if a local file was partially downloaded (tart_download_data).
-* Version 1.1.2b0 Make h5 to json compatible with tart2ms json import.
+* 1.1.2b0 Make h5 to json compatible with tart2ms json import.
-* Version 1.1b.8 New versioning to match tart.
+* 1.1b.8 New versioning to match tart.
 Move to new repository

-* Version 0.2.0b14.
+* 0.2.0b14.
 Improve API handler code.
-* Version 0.2.0b13.
+* 0.2.0b13.
 Clean up code to use other API endpoints.
             Add CLI to --ignore some antennas
             Add --n option to tart_download_data to stop after n downloads (used to grab the latest raw file) Add CLI to use the influxdb
-* Version 0.2.0b12.
+* 0.2.0b12.
 Fix bug in get-gains option.
-* Version 0.2.0b11.
+* 0.2.0b11.
 Add a tart_set_mode binary.
-* Version 0.2.0b9.
+* 0.2.0b9.
 Add a timeout to all HTTP requests.
-* Version 0.2.0b8.
+* 0.2.0b8.
 Add a put method to the authorized api handler.
-* Version 0.2.0b7.
+* 0.2.0b7.
 Fix typo in tart_calibrate that stopped calibration working.
-* Version 0.2.0.
+* 0.2.0.
 New tart_download_data function.
-* Version 0.1.5.
+* 0.1.5.
 Python3 compatability changes